|

 of the implications of forming a New Mexico LLC.

-However, if there is anything about forming an LLC in New Mexico
+However, if there is anything about Forming a LLC in New Mexico

 that you're not sure about you should seek the advice of a competent New Mexico lawyer, a New Mexico accountant,

-or both before you form a LLC in New Mexico.
+or a New Mexico Business advisor before you form a LLC in New Mexico.

 |